nickovs/contained/README.md

 ### Request format

-Requests are made to the service by posting a JSON object to the `/` path.
+Requests are made to the service by posting a JSON object to either `/` or `/stream`.
-The request object contains two keys:
+The only difference between the two endpoints is that the former returns the full results once the run completes while the later returns the results incrementally as they are generated.
+Either way, the request object contains two keys:
  * `files`: an array of object that represent the files to be uploaded, each one consisting of
    * `name`: the filename to give to the file
    * `text`: the file's text content
- * `args`. an optional list of command arguments.
+ * `args`: an optional list of command arguments.

 If the arguments are missing then the name of the first file in `files` will be used.
 For example:
 ```json